ddrohan/android-101-labs-as/session2/lab/md/step04.md

    }
 ~~~

-Then, edit the content_donate xml file - and add a new 'onClick' attribute into the Button xml fragment:
+Then, edit the <b>content_donate.xml</b> file - and add a new 'onClick' attribute into the Button xml fragment:

 ~~~xml
     <Button